cmd / deploy

 Render API client

-The render package (render/client.go) wraps two Render API endpoints:
+The render package (render/client.go) wraps these endpoints:

-Sentry release
+Sentry release (API, not CLI)

-After deploying, the script creates a Sentry release:
+After deploying, the script calls Sentry's API:

 This connects Sentry errors to the deploy that introduced them.